Michael (1996 film): Reception

-Michael received mixed to negative reviews, holding a 36% rating on Rotten Tomatoes based on 42 reviews.
+Michael received mixed reviews, holding a 36% rating on Rotten Tomatoes based on 42 reviews.
 The site's consensus states: "John Travolta plays an angel in Nora Ephron's maudlin Michael, a grating comedy that doesn't tap into the heavenly charms of her best work."
 Emanuel Levy wrote in Variety that Michael is essentially a series of "lethargically paced" episodes with only flimsy connections to an overall narrative.
 He further criticized that the direction is scattered and uneven and Andie MacDowell is inadequate in her role, though he praised the performances of John Travolta and William Hurt, remarking that Travolta's charm and sex appeal would make some moments enjoyable for female viewers.
 Owen Gleiberman, reviewing the film for Entertainment Weekly, instead attested that Travolta's performance is one of the film's worst problems, saying it "has a slovenly, I-can-do-anything-and-you'll-still-love-me obnoxiousness."
 He also felt it reflected poorly on Travolta to play a Messiah figure in two films in one year (the other being Phenomenon), and gave Michael a D+.
 David Ansen of Newsweek instead judged the film to be a mixed bag, with weak points including a contrived plot and Robert Pastorelli's performance, which nonetheless succeeds as a "low-key charmer" thanks to those moments where the attractive cast are allowed to play off each other, such as the song in praise of pies.